Maybelle Carter: Carter Sisters and Mother Maybelle

 Following A. P. Carter's death in 1960, the group previously known as the "Carter Sisters and Mother Maybelle" assumed "Carter Family" as their official band name.
-Maybelle Carter performed with this group, mostly with her three daughters but in various other versions of the group as well, from the late 1930s and early 1940s almost until her death in 1978.
-They toured, did many radio programs and TV appearances, and made a number of commercial recordings together.
+Maybelle Carter performed with this group, mostly with her three daughters but in various other versions of the group as well, from the late 1930s and early 1940s almost until she died in 1978.
+They toured, did many radio programs and TV appearances, and made several commercial recordings together.
 As the Carter Sisters & Mother Maybelle, the group made their first commercial recordings for RCA Victor in 1949.
 The sales were better than average but produced no major hits.
-Those recordings were among the first to be issued on the new 45-rpm single format.
+Those recordings were among the first to be issued in the new 45-rpm single format.